Swarovski’s ELs were the best

 The NL Pure has returned to narrow single bridge design with

-more sophisticated built-in focus wheel and dioptre adjust.
-The body is
+sophisticated built-in focus wheel and dioptre adjust.
+The body is sculpted to

 These are claimed waterproof to SW’s usual 4m standard.